Here are all the answers to your burning Pinterest marketing questions.

 Your account should be as niched down as possible.

-That doesn’t mean you can’t expand topics but mastering one topic at first is easier than having a broad account where you don’t get much traction in any of the topics.
+That doesn’t mean you can’t expand topics but mastering one topic at first is easier than having a broad account that covers many topics.

 WHAT IS PINTEREST SEO?